WCY-dt/EasyTransfer/README.md

 > [!NOTE]
 >
-> This project currently uses free STUN/TURN servers, which has a monthly traffic limit.
-Please do not abuse it.
-It is recommended that you deploy a STUN/TURN server yourself to obtain faster speed and higher stability.
+> It is recommended that you deploy a STUN/TURN server yourself to obtain faster speed and higher stability.

 ## Features